luminlabsdev/framework/docs/api/runtime/index.md

 ### Objects

-Used as a cache for all objects created during runtime, this includes `Signals` and `NetworkControllers`.
+Used as a cache for all objects created during runtime, this includes `Events` and `NetworkObjects`.

 * **[RuntimeObjects](/api/runtime/objects)**